dc138/st-patched/README.md

 ## Modifying

 Add or remove any patch files from the `patches/` directory.
-Then, use the `patch.sh` script to download the st source and apply all patches in the `patches/` directory in order.
+Then, use the `generate.sh` script to download the st source and apply all patches in the `patches/` directory in order.
 You now have a patched version of st in the `st/` directory.
 This will also create a new unified patch with your changes included, which you can use separately if you wish.